-Does your content actually reflect what you’re trying to sell?
-Find out by building content around keyword research.
+Does your content really represent what you’re trying to sell?
+Find out by creating content around keyword research.

-Identify your main topic by keyword then build a list of relevant and related terms around similar meanings before writing.
+Identify your main topic by keywords and then create a list of relevant and related terms around similar meanings before you write.

 ☑ Meta Descriptions

-Meta descriptions are both a first signal to search engines and also often the text displayed below your link on a SERP.
-Optimize them with the following techniques:
+Meta descriptions are both a first signal to search engines and often the text that appears under your link on a SERP.
+Optimize them using the following techniques: